spinnaker/spinnaker.github.io/news/editions/edition4.md

 Learn to configure a webhook to trigger pipelines in Spinnaker 1.19.1 based on commits to a GitHub repository.
 Set up Spinnaker to listen to changes in a GitHub artifact repository, inject changed GitHub files as artifacts into your pipeline, and provide execution verification.

 ## [Spinnaker – Configuring dynamic Kubernetes accounts using Vault](https://blog.opsmx.com/spinnaker-configuring-dynamic-kubernetes-accounts-using-vault/)
-We can configure Spinnaker's Clouddriver with external configuration stores, such as HashiCorp Vault, a secrets management tool, to keep Kubernetes account information secure outside of Spinnaker.
-Consult this guide and its [sequel](https://blog.opsmx.com/spinnaker-externalising-kubeconfig-files-of-kubernetes-accounts/) to learn about externalizing dynamic Kubernetes accounts and kubeconfig files in Vault.
+We can configure Spinnaker's Clouddriver with external configuration stores, such as HashiCorp Vault to keep Kubernetes account information secure outside of Spinnaker.
+Consult this guide and its [sequel](https://blog.opsmx.com/spinnaker-externalising-kubeconfig-files-of-kubernetes-accounts/) to learn how to externalize dynamic Kubernetes accounts and kubeconfig files in Vault.

 ## [Spinnaker Operator Demo](https://www.youtube.com/watch?v=VojwvcxZF3k)
 Take a look at the Spinnaker Operator, a Kubernetes operator for Spinnaker that makes it easier to install, deploy, and upgrade any version of Spinnaker using standard Kubernetes application workflows and tools like kubectl, helm, or kustomize.